Alarevoyure/LPP-DECODE/README.md

  Returns 1 if the function has been enabled

---- >  float LPP_Analog(int testCanal)
+--- >  int LPP_Analog(int testCanal, float & Value)
  Description : this function reads on an analog Cayenne channel and returns the value sent

  Arguments   : testCanal    The Cayenne chanel to read

- Returns the value of the analog output.
-Min 0, max 655.35
+               Value        The variable to modify, from 0 to 655,35

+ Returns 1 if the function has been enabled
+ Returns 0 if the information is not for the good channel

- --- >  float LPP_Analog1(int testCanal)
+ --- >  int LPP_Analog1(int testCanal, float & Value)
  Description : this function reads on an analog Cayenne channel and returns the value sent

  Arguments   : testCanal    The Cayenne chanel to read

- Returns the value of the analog output.
-Min -327,69, max 327,67
+               Value        The variable to modify, from -327,67 to 327,67

+ Returns 1 if the function has been enabled
+ Returns 0 if the information is not for the good channel

  For example :